Padb95/lab-inferential-statistics/readme.md

    - Write down all the steps followed for setting up the test.
    - Calculate the test statistic by hand and also code it in Python.
 It should be 4.76190.
 We will take a look at how to make decisions based on this calculated value.

-2. If you finished the previous question, please go through the code for `principal_component_analysis_example` provided in the `files_for_lab` folder .